Selecting Infrastructure and Tools for Longevity

 Objectives

-- Identify infrastructure components critical to open project sustainability.
+• Identify infrastructure components that support open project sustainability.

-- Evaluate tools and platforms based on longevity, support, and community alignment.
+• Evaluate tools and platforms for long-term support and community fit.

 What Is Infrastructure in Open Projects?

-Infrastructure includes all the technical tools and services that support your project: - Code repositories (e.g., GitHub, GitLab) - Communication platforms (e.g., Slack, Discourse) - Data storage and hosting - Documentation systems - Project management tools
+Infrastructure refers to the technical tools and services that support your project: - Code repositories (like GitHub or GitLab) - Communication platforms (like Slack or Discourse) - Data storage and hosting - Documentation systems - Project management tools

 Factors to Consider

-- Simplicity: Can your team and contributors easily use and maintain it?
+• Simplicity: Is it easy for your team and contributors to use and maintain?

-- Scalability: Will it still work as your project grows?
+• Scalability: Will it keep working as your project grows?

-- Interoperability: Does it integrate well with tools your community already uses?
+• Interoperability: Does it connect well with tools your community already uses?

-- Support and Longevity: Is the tool actively maintained and widely adopted?
+• Support and Longevity: Is it actively maintained and broadly used?

 Tool Selection Framework

-Use the ITAV framework’s technology facet to guide evaluation: - Prioritize based on current phase (Getting Started, Growing, Stable) - Score options on community adoption, ease of onboarding, sustainability, and flexibility
+Use the technology facet of the ITAV framework to guide decisions: - Match tools to your current phase (Getting Started, Growing, or Stable) - Score tools on adoption, ease of use, long-term viability, and flexibility

 Challenge